sku899/QA_Project2_World_Travel_Language_Wizard/readme.md

 ![cpart of docker images](img/dockerhub.PNG)

 ### **3.2 Docker Compose**
-Docker Compose is a tool for Docker that allows you to define and run multiple Docker containers.rding to Docker documentation,
+Docker Compose is a tool for Docker that allows you to define and run multiple Docker containers to Docker documentation,

 > **Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 Compose works in all environments: production, staging, development, testing, as well as CI workflows.**